JSerZANP/demystify-react-server-components/README.md

 You can:

 1. clone the repo and check out at target commit > `npm start` and there you go.
-2. or just click the stackblitz link in below table.
+2. or just click the stackblitz link in table below.